everysportmediagroup/everysport-api-documentation/endpoints/GET_events.md

 * offset - Indicates where to start in the list.
 Defaults to 0, positive integer
 * sort - the property and order by which the events is sorted.
 Can be 'startDate:asc', 'startDate:desc', 'round:asc' or 'round:desc'.
 Default is 'startDate:asc'.
 * team - a comma-separated list of one or many team IDs, for which to retrieve events.
+* sport - a comma-separated list of one or many sport IDs, for which to retrieve events.
 * callback - used for JSON-P callbacks, the argument should be the name of the callback function, such as 'esEvents'

 ## Return format